mk1859/single_seed/README.md

 ## Pre-filtering single seed data

 Similarly to single-cell experiments, our count data is sparse.
 We needed to clean it by:
-1) removing of non-protein-coding genes
+1) removing non-protein-coding genes
-2) removing of genes encoded in organelles
+2) removing genes encoded in organelles
-3) removing of summary lines at last rows of the count matrix
+3) removing summary lines at last rows of the count matrix
 4) filtering out genes with a low count number
 5) filtering seeds with not enough reads

-To do that we created function prefilter_matrix and applied it to our single seed matrices.
-By default it uses Araport data frame with columns described as above.
+To do that we created the function prefilter_matrix and applied it to our single seed matrices.
+By default, it uses the Araport data frame with columns described above.
 We require the mean expression of a gene to be at least 1 read per seed for a gene to remain and at least 5,000 reads per seed for a seed to remain.

 ``` R